Learn how to control element sizing, maintain proper spacing, and implement fluid typography using these well-supported CSS functions.

 When using a calculation inside of a

-function, you can nix the
+clamp() function, you can remove the call to

 calc().
 For example, writing